Interim or Part-Time CIO Services to Leverage Technology for Your Competitive Advantage

 What is an Interim Chief Information Officer (CIO)?

-An Interim Chief Information Officer (CIO) is an expert technology leader who steps into an organization when fresh thinking is needed or big change is on the horizon.
-A project might have gone off the rails (or is likely to) or the team is ramping up for M&A or a big launch of a new project or product.
+An Interim Chief Information Officer (CIO) is an experienced technology leader who steps into an organization when fresh thinking is needed or big change is on the horizon.

-InterimExecs RED Team include top interim CIOs who will step into an organization anywhere from a few months to a few years to assess the company, develop a roadmap, and architect a strategy to use IT to support greater business objectives.
+InterimExecs RED Team includes top IT leaders who stay on the job anywhere from a few months to a few years to assess the company, develop a roadmap, and architect a strategy to use IT to support greater business objectives.
+They can even help identify the right candidate to become your permanent CIO.

 - Drive Digital Innovation